onnx/onnx-mlir/docs/README.md

 ONNX MLIR Options:
 These are frontend options.

+  Configuration options:
+      --mtriple       - Override the default target triple.
+The default target triple is controlled by `ONNX_MLIR_DEFAULT_TRIPLE`.

   Choose target to emit:
       --EmitONNXBasic - Ingest ONNX and emit the basic ONNX operations without inferred shapes.